 Most scooter manuals specify an optimal operating temperature range for the scooter.
 For example, it is recommended to not ride the Xiaomi M365 if the temperature is colder than -10°C / 14°F, or hotter than 40°C / 104°F. Most scooters have similar temperature ranges.

 Now, these are usually not hard and fast rules.
-I’ve ridden my Xiaomi M365 Pro in temperatures both hotter and colder than what’s recommended several times, and I haven’t noticed any issues.
+I’ve ridden my Xiaomi M365 Pro in temperatures both hotter and colder than recommended several times, and I haven’t noticed any issues.
 But I still keep this in mind, and I’ve decided to simply leave my scooter home two or three times as well.

 It is very likely that your scooter’s warranty may not cover damages related to improper use, which probably includes riding in extremely unfavorable conditions, so that’s another thing to keep in mind as well.